srpatel2000/Spotify-Top-Songs-Visualization/README.md

 # Spotify-Top-Songs-Visualization

-This Web Application was made with Plotly Dash.
+This Web Application was made with Plotly Dash and is optimized for viewing on a laptop.

 The web application is deployed on Heroku: https://spotify-top-hits.herokuapp.com/